jokerinya2013/projects/README.md

 # Links of Web Programming Study Projects

-Here are some projects that I made. _Never stop learning_ :)
+Here are some projects that I made.
+Most of them related to my frontend studies.
+_Never stop learning..._
+Here is the projects:
 - A Shopping List with Authentication Features

   - [Live Demo](https://jokerinyashopping.netlify.app) For Authentication -> test@test.com / 123456